redpanda-data/connect/docs/cookbooks/enrichments.md

     topics:
     - articles
     consumer_group: benthos_articles_group
+    batching:
-    max_batch_count: 20 # Tune this to set the size of our document batches.
+      count: 20 # Tune this to set the size of our document batches.
+      period: 1s

 pipeline:
   processors: